andymeneely/squib/README.md

 {include:file:samples/basic.rb basic.rb}

+About the other files:
+  * `Gemfile` is for adding in other gems if you are using `bundler`
+  * `config.yml` is a skeleton config file with various options commented out.
+See {file:README.md#Configuration_File Configuration File}.
+  * `layout.yml` is a skeleton layout file if you want to use it.
+See {file:README.md#Custom_Layouts Custom Layouts}.
+  * `_output` is the directory where your built files will go.
+Can easily be changed, of course.
+  * `.gitignore` and `gitkeep.txt` are for if you are using Git.
+See {file:README.md#Source_control Source control}.
+(Feel free to remove these if you are not using Git.)
+  * `ABOUT.md` and `PHP NOTES.md` are Markdown files for posting.
+Not used by Squib, but there by convention.

 # Learning Squib

 After going over this README, here are some other places to go learn Squib:

 * The YARD-generated API documentation [for the latest Squib gem](http://rubydoc.info/gems/squib/) is a method-by-method reference.
 The `Deck` class is the main class to look at.
 If you are following Squib master, see [the latest version](http://rubydoc.info/github/andymeneely/squib)
 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples.
-To run them, you will need to clone the repository and run them with Squib installed.
 * [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for both black-and-white print-and-play and full color.

 ## Viewing this README